CrowdStrike/cloud-storage-protection/Azure/on-demand/README.md

 In order to run this solution, you will need:

 - The URL of the Azure Storage Account container
-- access to CrowdStrike API keys with the following scopes:
+- Access to CrowdStrike API keys with the following scopes:

     | Service Collection | Scope               |
     | :----------------- | :------------------ |